Shriek If You Know What I Did Last Friday the 13th: Reception

+Critical response

 The film holds a 14% approval rating on Rotten Tomatoes, based on 7 critics' reviews.

 Larry Getlen of FilmCritic.com gave the film a negative review, saying that it "drift[s] without a storyline to follow or a character to care about" and was riddled with "infantile sex and fart jokes or gags that are just plain lazy".

 The film's only positive review came from Allmovie.com, giving the film 3½ out of 5 and writing: "As joke-a-minute spoofs go, this surprisingly genial, cleverly constructed parody is one of the best of the genre without a Zucker brother or Jim Abrahams in the credits".